 Birdwatching around St Ives, Carbis Bay and the adjacent coast can be a very rewarding experience and add another dimension to your visit.

-From the "Island" you can "Sea Watch" for Manx Shearwaters, Gannets (massive white birds with black wing tips), Razorbills, Puffins, Guillemots etc: while on the rocks will be small Robin sized Rock Pipits, with similar sized white rumped Wheatears in Spring or Summer on the grass of the "Island" itself.
-Very often Buzzards will be soaring in the sky (Large brown birds with conspicuous "fingers" of flight feathers at the blunt wingtips).
+From the Island, you can “sea watch” for Manx Shearwaters, Gannets (large white birds with black wing tips), Razorbills, Puffins, Guillemots and more.
+While on the rocks will be small Robin sized Rock Pipits, with similar sized white rumped Wheatears in spring or summer on the grass of the Island itself.
+Very often Buzzards will be soaring in the sky (large brown birds with conspicuous “fingers” of flight feathers at the blunt wingtips).

-If you are lucky as you proceed along the coast towards Land's End you should encounter a large falcon, the Peregrine, by no means uncommon now, and the hovering smaller falcon, the Kestrel.
-Other birds along the route to Land's End are Linnets, Goldfinches, Stonechats etc.
+If you are lucky as you proceed along the coast towards Land’s End, you should encounter a large falcon, the Peregrine, by no means uncommon now, and the hovering smaller falcon, the Kestrel.
+Other birds along the route to Land’s End are Linnets, Goldfinches, Stonechats.

 Setting off from St Ives in the opposite direction around Carbis Bay may yield small delicate seabirds rather like gulls, these are terns, Sandwich, Common and Arctic terns, with occasional Little terns, are fairly common.
 The wooded hillsides of Carbis Bay are home to Great Spotted and Green Woodpeckers, various warblers in Spring and Summer, and perhaps a Redbacked or Woodchat Shrike.